8th Biannual Conference of the European Society for the Study of Western Esotericism (ESSWE)

 – Aesthetic dimensions of Western Esotericism

-The year 2021 is a commemorative year in Ireland as in 1921 the Anglo-Irish Treaty was signed, bringing an end to the War of Independence.
-Artists of the ‘Anglo-Irish Literary Revival’ or ‘Celtic Twilight’ artistic movement, such as William Butler Yeats, Ella Young, and George Russell, were involved in political movements and nationalist endeavours as well as folklore collection, and were practicing occultists, and the conference aims to explore such intersections of esotericism, art, politics and nationalism in Ireland and far beyond.
+The year 2022 is a commemorative year in Ireland as in 1922 the Irish Free State was founded.
+During the preceding Revolutionary Period, artists of the Irish Literary Revival or ‘Celtic Twilight’ artistic movement, such as William Butler Yeats, Ella Young, and George Russell, were involved in political movements and nationalist endeavours as well as folklore collection, and were practicing occultists, and the conference aims to explore such intersections of esotericism, art, politics, and nationalism in Ireland and far beyond.

 The conference language is English.

-Individual paper proposals must include basic information about the author (title, institutional affiliation/independent scholar), a paper title and an abstract of no more than 300 words and 3-5 keywords about the proposed presentation.
+Individual paper proposals must include basic information about the author (title, institutional affiliation/independent scholar), a paper title and an abstract of no more than 300 words.

 - Title of panel

-- Purpose, goals, expected outcomes and contribution to the conference theme (approximately 300-350 words)
+- Panel Description of max.
+350 words including purpose, goals, expected outcomes and contribution to the conference theme.

 - Panel Convenor(s) (Organizer(s))’ names, email addresses and affiliations